b-m-f/WirtBot/README.md

 Next check out [CONTRIBUTING.md](./CONTRIBUTING.md).

-If you want to learn about the inner workings of the system check out the [developer documentation](https://wirtbot.com/developer-documentation/).
+For more information about the different parts that make up the WirtBot check out the READMEs in the folders of the project.

-I also encourage you to ask questions!
-My goal is to document as many of those questions as I can, to allow more people to understand what is going on in the code.

-For an overview of things that need help check the [issues](https://github.com/b-m-f/WirtBot/issues).
+Documentation is always ongoing.
+If you feel like things do not make sense just open a GitHub issue :)

 ## LICENSE